Isuzu MU-X vs Jaecoo J7 SHS

 The Isuzu MU-X uses a Diesel producing 120kW and 400Nm of torque, sent through a automatic to a RWD layout.
 It covers the 0-100km/h sprint in 11 seconds.

-The Jaecoo J7 SHS lines up making 145kW and 325Nm, paired to a automatic driving the front wheels.
+The Jaecoo J7 SHS responds with a Plug-in Hybrid making 255kW and 525Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 9.5 seconds.

-The Jaecoo J7 SHS has the clear power advantage at 145kW vs 120kW.
+The Jaecoo J7 SHS has the clear power advantage at 255kW vs 120kW.
 In the real-world sprint, the Jaecoo J7 SHS is 1.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort